LukensLab/5xFAD_INPP5D_Microglia-snRNAseq/README.md

 R code provided.
 Two experimental groups: 5xFAD INPP5D Microglia (5xBOAT) and 5xFAD.

 The R folder contains the R code used in the workflow to process and analyze the 5xBOAT and 5xFAD snRNAseq samples.
-The full list of packages and versions at the time the analysis was conduced can be found in the RStudio_Packages_and_Versions file.
+The full list of packages and versions at the time the analysis was conduced can be found in the RStudio_Packages_and_Versions.xlsx file.

 ## Mouse INPP5D snRNAseq workflow: